robot5000-design/ms4-mc-vinyl/README.md

 _Messaging App:_

 From the messaging app main page site admin with superuser status can view all message threads both open and closed.
-They can choose to view open or closed seperately and they can refresh messages or delete whole threads for maintenence purposes.
+They can choose to view open or closed separately and they can refresh messages or delete whole threads for maintenence purposes.
 Unread messages are in bold print and the user is informed if they've replied to a thread.
 Message threads are started by customers if they have an issue with an order.
 When the customer sends a message the site admin gets an email notification.
 The unique order number is used as a reference number for each message thread and messages are displayed by grouping them by ref. number and ordering by date.

 _Message Thread Page:_